MikeHopley/ftl-ships-strategy/index.md

 In my view, it's usually not worth delaying shields more than a few jumps, and even then only in favourable circumstances.
 In many cases it would be best not to delay shields at all.

 The balance of risk varies by the ship.
-Some ships have safer starts than others, and in particular a few have less need for shields-3.
+Some ships have safer starts.
 Some ships are more desperate for additional offence.
 Some ships have more stuff to sell at a store.

-With some ships it's clear-cut, with others it's harder to be certain.
 As an overview, here's what I currently think:

 * 15 ships should immediately buy shields-3 then shields-4, no matter what
 * 7 ships should **consider** delaying shield upgrades